Clevis22/WebCrypt/readme.md

 *   **Web Crypto API**: A browser API that provides cryptographic primitives and utilities for performing various cryptographic operations, including key generation, encryption, and decryption.
 *   **Bootstrap**: A free and open-source CSS framework directed at responsive, mobile-first front-end web development.
 It is Used for styling the UI.
+*   **zxcvbn.js** An open-source password-strength-checking library.
+It is used to check the strength of the user's key for encryption and decryption.

 Key Management
 --------------